 White water kayaking is one of the most exciting and exhilarating that anyone can enjoy.
 White water kayaking demands a great deal of physical fitness, strength, stamina, and a lot of courage.
 White water kayaking enthusiasts thrive on the extreme thrill of sailing through fast-moving waters, only with their power and equipment taking them through the course safely and enjoyably.

 The school supplies kayak, paddle and spraydeck, wetuits, helmet, life-jacket, waterproof jackets and transport to and from the river.
 Please bring a swimming suit, shoes that can get wet and all that you need for the shower.

-There are six levels each referred to as "Grade" or "Class" followed by a number.
-The scale is not linear, nor is it fixed.
+There are six levels, each one is referred to a "Grade" or "Class" followed by a number.
+The scale is not linear, nor fixed.
 For instance, there can be hard grade twos, easy grade threes, and so on.
-The grade of a river may change with the level of flow.
-Often a river or rapid will be given a numerical grade, and then a plus (+) or minus (-) to indicate if it is in the higher or lower end of the difficulty level.
+The grade of a river may change with the level of the flow.
+Often a river or rapid is given a numerical grade, and then a plus (+) or minus (-) to indicate if it is in the higher or lower end of the difficulty level.
 Also note that while a river section may be given an overall grading, it may contain sections above that grade, often noted as features, or conversely, it may contain sections of lower graded water as well.
 Details of portages may be given if these pose specific challenges.

-Class I: Easy Waves small; passages clear; no serious obstacles.
+Class I: Easy; small waves, clear passages; no serious obstacles.

-Class II: Medium Rapids of moderate difficulty with passages clear.
-Requires experience plus suitable outfit and boat.
+Class II: Medium; rapids of moderate difficulty with clear passages; requires experience, more suitable outfit and boat.

-Class III: Difficult Waves numerous, high, irregular; rocks; eddies; rapids with passages clear though narrow, requiring expertise in maneuvering; scouting usually needed.
+Class III: Difficult ; numerous, high, irregular waves; rocks; eddies; rapids with clear passages though narrow, requiring expertise in maneuvering; scouting usually needed.
 Requires good operator and boat.